sourcegraph/learn/posts/how-to-add-private-code-repositories-to-sourcegraph-video.md

 ---
-title: How to add private code repositories to Sourcegraph cloud (Video)
+title: How to add private code repositories to Sourcegraph cloud (video)
 author: marek-zaluski
 tags: [video, sourcegraph, cloud]
 description: Learn about connecting your private code repositories to Sourcegraph cloud and searching your own code.